 For the first time, citizens held their government accountable failing to keep them safe from climate change.
 The court ruled that the Dutch government must reduce emissions by 25% by the end of 2020.

 The most important American civil rights case in a generation declared same-sex marriage legal across the United States.
 The victory followed years of collaboration between equality activists, lawyers and couples seeking the right to be married and was celebrated around the world as a victory for love.

 Please make a tax deductible donation today to support game-changing Australian litigation.

-Please support game-changing Australian litigation with a tax deductible donation.
+Please support more game-changing Australian litigation with a tax deductible donation and become part of the Grata Fund community.

 Thank you for your support.
 We can't do it without you.